Why Oil is the Best Home Heating Option

 While there are lots of heating options to choose from, we’re going to cover the ones that you’re most likely to consider.

-Top tip: Furnaces can be picked between judging by their AFUE ratings.
+Top tip: boilers can be picked between judging by their AFUE ratings.
 A rule of thumb is that the higher the rating, the lower your energy bills will be.

-Boilers operate in an entirely different manner than furnaces.
-Where the furnace heats air, a boiler heats water using gas, electricity, or other fuels.
-Additionally, while a furnace pumps air through ducts, a boiler operates through radiators.
+Boilers operate in an entirely different manner than boilers.
+Where the boiler heats air, a boiler heats water using gas, electricity, or other fuels.
+Additionally, while a boiler pumps air through ducts, a boiler operates through radiators.